oferei/sublime-unity-completions/README.md

 This package provides auto-completions for [Unity](http://www.unity3d.com/) classes, variables and functions.
 It works with all Unity-supported languages: JavaScript, C# and Boo.

+There is a <a href="https://github.com/oferei/sublime-unity-completions-light">lighter version</a> of this package.
+The light package shows a less nice pop-up menu for auto-completions, but on the other hand does not add any time to Sublime Text's loading time.
+If you open and close Sublime Text quite frequently, I recommend using the light version.

 ## Installation

 ### Package Control